zjkuang/MVVMDataBindingExampleSwift/README.md

 To avoid this, in this scenario, in step(2), mark the "writer" as self (redSlide) before writing the new value to the observable, and in step(3), update all the UI elements EXCEPT the writer (redSlide) itself.

 "autoSave"/"autoSaveKey" is a pair of members offering a "bonus" feature, autoSave, which has nothing to do with data binding itself but very useful.
 When initialized with a non-empty key string, the new value changed will automatically be saved into UserDefaults.standard to the key string.
 And each time the app restarts, the saved value will be automatically retrieved from UserDefaults.standard.
 This can be very helpful for many values serve as user preferrences.
+To see the effect, run the example and adjust the RGB color to some non-zero value and then kill the app.
+When you restart the app, the color you set before will be resumed, which is the magic of "autoSave".

 # Updates